-In event of a tie breaker: Whoever has the most first place finishes wins the tie breaker.
+In event of a tie breaker: Mototally considers all races.
+Whoever has the most first place finishes wins the tie breaker.
 If first place finishes are tied, it is whoever has the most second place finishes win the tie.
 If both are tied in second place finishes, or neither have a second place finish, then it is whoever does better at the last event wins the tie.

-You must race at least 7 out of 10 races to be eligible for any year end awards, except for peewee class, they are the future and qualify if they race one race! (overall and/or class awards).
+You must race at least 7 out of 10 races in ONE CLASS to be eligible for any year end awards, except for peewee class, they are the future and qualify if they race one race! (overall and/or class awards).
 Woodsman class does not receive year end awards.

 YOU MUST ATTEND BANQUET TO RECEIVE YEAR END AWARDS

 The top 100 finishers will have the first right of utilizing their finish number for the following seasons.
 I.E., if you finish 59th overall, you will have first dibs on number 59 to use as your number for the following season.
 As a courtesy to our loyal racers we hold the previous years number over 100 for that racer if they have raced it consistantly.
 When moving from mini to youth or youth to adult their previous number cannot be guranteed.